 During our Basel visit, we couldn’t pick just one Basel museum… so we visited two world-class art museums in just two days.

 We spent hours roaming through centuries of art at Kunstmuseum Basel.
-Recently re-opened in two buildings right in the center of town, this museum has the largest collection of public art in Switzerland and features notable pieces by Cezanne, Renoir, Warhol & Lichtenstein along with ancient collections that date back thousands of years.
+Located in two buildings right in the center of town, this museum has the largest collection of public art in Switzerland and features notable pieces by Cezanne, Renoir, Warhol & Lichtenstein along with ancient collections that date back thousands of years.

 However, it’s the Fondation Beyeler that won the prize as our favorite museum in Basel.
 Between Renzo Piano’s unique, open architecture and the extensive Picasso collection, it is a full art immersion experience.